-For years—decades—I raced home after work to get dinner on the table.
+For years—decades—I was a purist.
+I raced home after work to get a substantial dinner on the table.
 None of this convenience cooking for me.
 Nope.
-Possibly to assuage any guilt about being a working mom, I made a meal from scratch every night.
+Possibly to assuage any guilt about being a working mom, I made a meal from scratch.
+Every.
+Night.

 Stir-fries, check.
 Enchiladas with homemade sauce, uh-huh.
 Jambalaya.
 Marinated flank steak.
 Lemon chicken.

-The blender and food processor would whir with pesto, harissa, coconut-curry sauces.
+The blender and food processor would whir with pesto, harissa, and coconut-curry sauces.
 When one kid went pescatarian, I became all-pro with the Dover sole from Trader Joe’s.
 I deveined shrimp in my sleep.
-When he went full-on veg, I was there with the wheat berries, tempeh, seitan, and the rest.
+When that same kid went full-on veg, I was there with the wheat berries, tempeh, seitan, and the rest.

 Creating what I saw as the all-important, body-and soul-nurturing family mealtime became a somewhat exhausting crusade.
-Sometimes the food was devoured in moments, so the kids would return to a vital “Simpsons” episode or a meet-up on Xbox with a friend.
-But I felt I’d accomplished my mission: Homemade dinner.
-Everyone at the table.
+Sometimes the food was devoured in moments, so the kids would return to a vital Simpsons episode or a meet-up on Xbox with a friend.
+But I felt I’d accomplished my mission: homemade dinner; everyone at the table.
 Done.
-Parental report card nudging into honor-roll territory, at least in my mind.
+My parental report card nudged into honor-roll territory, at least in my mind.

-But that all changed two years ago when my husband and I became empty-nesters.
+But that all changed when my husband and I became empty-nesters.
 I’d warned him that when the kids were out of the house, it would be every man for himself come dinner time.
 A hunk of cheese, a crust of bread, a bowl of Kashi Autumn Wheat.

 And I’ve kept my word.
 Yes, sometimes we cook great meals together, but we take perverse delight in eating the very easiest of dinners on many weeknights.
-With the time freed up from kitchen prep, we read magazines, chat, call relatives, take a walk out to the water, make significant eye contact, watch old movies on TV, or catch up with “Big Little Lies.”
+With the time freed up from kitchen prep, we read magazines, chat, call relatives, take a walk out to the water, make significant eye contact, watch old movies on TV, or catch up on White Lotus.

 - Cheese, crackers, red seedless grapes.
-Glass or two or three of red wine NOT optional.
+Glass or two—or three—of red wine NOT optional (dry January is over!)